Adityaaa1505/DTunes-Delta-Task3/README.md

 - 🎧 Play music with the ability to pause, skip, and adjust volume
 - 🎨 Sleek and modern UI with responsive design
 - 🔄 Full CRUD operations for playlists and songs
+- 🔒 Secure login and registration with password encryption

 ---